yanlinl/map_project/README.md

 HTML - `index.html`-Web application.

+## API

+Google Map API

+LocationIq API

 ## Features
 1. Show previously defined locations on the map.
 2. Add location when click anywhere on the map.
 3. Filter locations when enter text in the search box.
+4. Uses LocationIq to get nearby restaurants.

 ## Installation
-1. Obtains a google map API key.
+1. Obtains a google map API key and a API key from [locationIq](https://locationiq.org/).
 2. Find variable `APIKEY` in line 6 in `consts.js` replace `API-KEY` with your api key.
 3. Open `index.html`.